OSSU Blog 1 - Progress Update from October 18, 2025 until January 24, 2026

 So should you take this course?
 I think Discrete Math is important, so I'd say yes.
 You'll need it as a pre-req to other courses.
 It's a good exercise for your brain in logic.
 This will make you a better programmer, because logic is used a lot in programming.

 But be prepared to struggle.
 It is not easy.
 Also try not to overcomplicate things.
 I would actually recommend reading Susanna Epp's book first, since I hear the author does a gentler approach and more hand-holding.
-I'm doing this course first, yes, but I'm not getting stuck for too long because I look up the solutions and if I don't fully understand a solution, I'll move on.
+I'm doing this course first, yes, but I'm not getting stuck for too long because I look up the solutions after struggling for some time.
+If I don't fully understand a solution, then I'll move on.

 If you haven't taken Calculus, trust the OSSU recommendations and take Calculus before this course or Epp's book.